elidhu/sidetracked/articles/2024-04-15_sidetracked-introducing-jwt-authentication.md

 test result: ok.
 2 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out; finished in 0.01s
 ```

 Great!
 Our test is passing.
-This is only half of the picture though.
-We have a protected route, but no way to access it!

-We need to add a test for when a JWT is provided.
+We have proven that if we just make any old request against the protected `/profile` route, we get a `401 UNAUTHORIZED`.

+## Some More Useful Tests

+Denying access to a route is all well and good, but we also need to allow access to the route when a valid JWT is provided, so let's add a test for that.
 We are going to check 2 things in this test.
 Firstly, that the route returns a `200 OK` status code.
 Secondly, that the claims we expect are returned in the response body.

 Let's create a little helper to minimise some of the awkwardness of working with the `Authorizer` and `Claims`.
 Firstly, lets hard code a secret into the tests that the `Authorizer` can use.
 We need a secret that we can use that is consistent between the `Authorizer` and the other helper we will write to sign our claims.
 This way we can generate a signed JWT with custom `Claims` that the `Authorizer` will accept, allowing us to test various scenarios.